 Apple Vision Pro release date, price and features

-The Vision Pro is Apple's first XR — which stands for mixed reality, a technology that combines both virtual and augmented reality capabilities within itself — headset.
+The Vision Pro is Apple's first XR headset — XR meaning mixed reality, a technology that combines both virtual and augmented reality capabilities within itself.
 There is, however, more to the device too.
-It opened up a whole new device category for Apple, which requires it's own operating system: visionOS.
-But Tim Cook and co want us to call the thing a "spatial computer", which it pretty much is.
-Making it a device first of it's kind.
+It opened up a whole new device category for Apple, which required its own operating system: visionOS.
+Tim Cook and company want us to call the thing a "spatial computer", which it pretty much is.

-Sure, there is no point in avoiding the elephant in the room: the Vision Pro, with its hefty $3,500 price tag, is very expensive.
-It is also limited to Apple's own ecosystem, even if third-party developers are doing their best to bring it out of it.
+Sure, there is no point in avoiding the elephant in the room: the Vision Pro, with its hefty $3,500 price tag, is very expensive and basically out of reach for most people, even if they were interested in trying out this exciting new technology.
+The Vision Pro is also (unsurprisingly) limited to Apple's own ecosystem, even if third-party developers are doing their best to bring it out of it.
 But that last statement probably underlines something else as well: the Vision Pro feels like a first-gen product in terms of functionality.
 As in: there's not much for you to do with it, unless you're a very specific type of user.

 So, who is that user?
-Well, it's the power-user that is already knees-deep in Apple's ecosystem .
-The person who can benefit from having a portable, albeit imperfect, workstation that can bring all of their files and projects along for the ride.
+Well, it's the power-user with disposable income, that is already knees-deep in Apple's ecosystem .
+The person who can benefit from having a portable, albeit imperfect workstation that can bring all of their files and projects along for the ride.
 And, of course: an early adopter, who is willing to wait out the device's early phase, brimming with expected shortcomings.
-Oh, and so long is money is not an issue: you'd be interested in the Vision Pro if you want to experience cutting-edge tech.
+Oh, and so long is money is not an issue: you'd be interested in the Vision Pro if you simply want to experience cutting-edge tech.

 Unlike it's sort-of-but-not-really competitor from Meta: the Quest 3, the Vision Pro is not an entertainment-first device.
-Sure, you can play games on it and you'll likely be able to do a lot more of that in the future, when its launch becomes global.
+Sure, you can play games on it and you'll likely be able to do a lot more of that in the future, when its launch becomes global and more developers make games for it, or port games to it.
 Immersive movies are also available on the device and there's more to these than just simple 3D.
 But what makes the Vision Pro special is how it empowers you to do more beyond having fun.

 What makes the Vision Pro so high-end?
 Well, it's build quality is superb and the tech inside is very impressive.
 The included M2 chip is powerful enough to handle pretty much every multitasking scenario you can throw at it, all the while practically supporting dual-4K monitors.
 But the truly impressive bit about the Vision Pro relates to Apple's in-house specialty: UX, or the user experience.
 Which just so happens to be something that was sorely lacking with other AR/VR headsets, even the Quest 3